marvelous-benji/wordlists_generator/README.md

-This is an interactive wordlists generator that generates a wordlists for bruteforcing passwords.
+This is a simple script that automate urlencoding for evading  some web filters